 Cozumel’s Sea Turtles Are All Endangered Species

-As mentioned at the beginning of this article, all remaining sea turtle species are considered endangered by various international wildlife organizations, and are included as endangered or vulnerable – and “decreasing” – on the highly regarded IUCN Red List of Threatened Species.
+As mentioned at the beginning of this article, all seven remaining sea turtle species are considered endangered by various international wildlife organizations, and are included as endangered or vulnerable – and “decreasing” – on the highly regarded IUCN Red List of Threatened Species.

 The IUCN (International Union for Conservation of Nature and Natural Resources) was established in 1964 to monitor and guide global conservation, and is widely considered “the world’s most comprehensive information source on the global extinction risk status of animal, fungus, and plant species.”

 The hawksbill sea turtle and the Kemp’s ridley sea turtle are currently listed as “critically” endangered by the IUCN.